ertugrulcetin/code3dworld/CONTRIBUTING.md

 independently if it is a new feature, already planned feature or small quick win.

-If is going to be your first pull request, You can learn how from this free video series:

 ## Code of conduct ##

 As contributors and maintainers of this project, we pledge to respect